shainer/shainer.github.io/_posts/2016-10-17-mersenne-twister-p1.md

 categories: crypto random matasano
 ---

-# Mersenne Twister, part 1: a primer on PRNGs

 Another post sponsored by the [Matasano Crypto Challenges](https://cryptopals.com).
 Today I am looking back at older challenges, and at the interesting world of pseudo-random number generators, or PRNGs.

 As this is a very broad topic, I am going to divide it in multiple posts.
 We start with a generic discussion on PRNGs, and then we'll look into how Mersenne Twister works, why it is widely used, and what attacks I have implemented as part of the challenges.